khael-kun-cmd/gemini-sre-agent/docs/DEVELOPMENT.md

 ### Type Hinting

 The codebase extensively uses [Python type hints](https://docs.python.org/3/library/typing.html) to improve code readability, enable static analysis, and reduce runtime errors.
 Developers are expected to adhere to existing type hinting conventions when contributing new code or modifying existing sections.
+Pydantic models are also used for robust data validation and clear data structures, further enhancing type safety and code quality.

 ### Linting and Formatting